Prospective Students: Overview

 Q: How do high school services for students with disabilities differ from services received in college?

-A: It’s important to know that an individualized education plan (IEP) may be used as documentation for academic adjustments requested for one semester.
+A: It’s important to know that an individualized education plan (IEP) may be used as documentation for academic accommodations requested for one semester.
 The student will sign a form that states they will provide ODS with the appropriate and approved documentation.
-If the documentation is not provided the student will not be eligible to receive academic adjustments.
+If the documentation is not provided the student will not be eligible to receive academic accommodations.
 The documentation provided will be reviewed and if approved will be accepted.

 Q: My student has a physical-mobility disability, how accessible is the campus of the UIS?